 Dogs: Pets are not permitted at YHA Alnwick.
 Assistance dogs are welcome - please notify us at the time of booking.

 YHA School Trips

 YHA Alnwick has nearby attractions which are perfect for biology, history and English trips.
-There are 54 beds, a well-equipped classroom and group catering facilities.
+There is a well-equipped classroom and group catering facilities.

 Book your YHA School Trip.

-There is 1 x flipchart stand, 1 x extension lead and 1 x white wall space available per room.
+There is a flipchart stand, extension lead and white wall space available.

 There are currently no volunteering opportunities at YHA Alnwick.
 For information on volunteering, visit YHA Volunteering.

 YHA Alnwick is formed of two very different buildings which were used by the local council until recently as office space.